 Buy 3 or more: $79.99 eachBuy 3 or more$79.99

-123inkjets offers the best alternative to the OEM (genuine) Xerox 006R01222 / 6R1222 cyan laser toner cartridge for your WorkCentre or DocuColor printer.
-Our 6R1222 cartridges are compatible to perfection for crisp, clear prints, every time.
-Each of these laser toner cartridges are specifically created from all new parts that enhance print quality and increases reliability and cost effectiveness.
+123inkjets offers the best alternative to the OEM (genuine) Xerox 006R01220 / 6R1220 yellow laser toner cartridge for your WorkCentre or DocuColor printer.
+Our 6R1220 cartridges are engineered to perfection for crisp, clear prints, every time.
+Each of these laser toner cartridges contains entirely new parts that enhances print quality and increases reliability and cost effectiveness.
 Laser toner you can rely on at a price you can afford.

 This item is guaranteed to work with the following printers: